SS Pacific (1849)

 Pacifics career began on a high note when she set a new transatlantic speed record in her first year of service.
 However, after only five years in operation, the ship, with her entire complement of almost 200 passengers and crew, vanished without a trace during a voyage from Liverpool to New York City, which began on 23 January 1856.
-As of 2025 Pacifics fate is not known.
 A message in a bottle found on the remote island of Uist within the Hebrides in 1861 declared her sunk by icebergs.

 Development

 For several decades prior to the 1840s, American sailing ships had dominated the transatlantic routes between Europe and the United States.
 With the advent of oceangoing steamships, however, the U.S. lost its dominance as British steamship companies, particularly the government-subsidized Cunard Line, established regular and reliable steam packet services between the U.S. and the United Kingdom.

 In 1847, Congress granted a large subsidy to the New York and Liverpool United States Mail Steamship Company (S.S.C.) for the establishment of an American steam-packet service to compete with the Cunard Line.
 With this generous subsidy in hand, the New York and Liverpool S.S.C. ordered four new ships from New York shipyards and established a new shipping line, the Collins Line, to manage them.
 The Collins Line ships were specifically designed to be larger and faster, and offer a greater degree of passenger comfort, than their Cunard Line counterparts.
 Design of the ships was entrusted to a noted New York marine architect, George Steers.